nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_consultation_guidance.md

 * Test requests (which are not in scope of `investigations`)

 These must be returned in an `Observation` resource in the same manner as a comment note and as defined in the [uncategorised data profile](accessrecord_structured_development_observation_uncategorisedData.html).
-The returned resource should represent the full text as presented in the GP system, including notes and qualifiers, not just the code description.
+The returned resource must represent the full text as presented in the GP system, including notes and qualifiers, not just the code description.

 ## Consultations containing unsupported clinical items